 We would try to change behaviour as little as possible, unfortunately, big aspects of this require large changes in our back end

 IxDa had asked us to present a project we had been working on and so brought this to their MeetUp on Connected Spaces in March 2017 to 50 people at R/GA's offices.

-At the end of the trial, myself and a colleague worked together to analyse the results and pull together a deck for one of the board members to decide where to take this next.
+At the end of the trial, myself and a colleague worked together to analyse the results and pull together a deck for the board members to decide where to take this next.

 Guests appreciated the alternative checkout option and were using the units in good numbers, especially amongst frequent stayers